Road accident claims advice

 How long does a road traffic accident claim take?

-The length of time your road traffic accident claim process will take depends on various factors.
+The length of time your road traffic accident claim will take depends on various factors.
 These factors include the type and complexity of injuries you have sustained, whether the driver at fault admits they are fault and whether they co-operate in the claims process.
 Simple cases can take six to twelve months but more complex cases may go on for longer.

 Contact Jordans to make a road accident claim